Configure Token Issuance Authorizers

 Step 4: Create a Token Issuance Authorizer

 The Token Issuance Authorizer enables you to evaluate policies based on a requested scope and dynamically restrict what access clients can receive at runtime.
-In this tutorial, the policy only allows the write scope, if the client requested it for an example server, https://server.example.
+In this tutorial, the policy only allows the write scope, if the user authenticated in the last 5 minutes.

 Follow these steps to configure the Token Issuance Authorizer in the Admin UI.